cristinaaranzana/cristinaaranzana.github.io/index.md

 <h2>About me</h2>

 <p>
-  I am a PhD candidate in Economics at the <strong>University of Barcelona</strong>
-  and an affiliated researcher at the <strong>Institut d’Economia de Barcelona (IEB)</strong>.
+  I am a PhD candidate in Economics at the University of Barcelona and an affiliated researcher at the Institut d’Economia de Barcelona (IEB).
 </p>

 <p>